Read Our Latest Blog Post

 It seems odd to call Hotel Arctic a 4 star hotel, not because the standard is not good but because star ratings just seem silly and out of place in Greenland.
 Best to describe the hotel in terms of what it provides for you.
 Nice comfortable rooms with fabulous beds and quilts, all rooms with shower and WC, TV, mini-bar, telephone, desk and plenty of room for your outdoor clothing and luggage.
 There is an iron and ironing board and hairdryer in the bathroom.
 Standard and superior rooms have pretty much the same decor and facilities, however, superior rooms have a view of the Icefjord plus coffee and tea making facilities and a mini-bar.
 It is possible to make an extra bed up in superior rooms for a third adult or child.
 The hotel does not offer free WiFi (this is incredibly expensive to have in Greenland so the hotel have to charge for it) but you can pay the reception directly by the hour or daily - beware though, connections can be poor and intermittent.
 The hotel also has a sauna, solarium and work out facilities for those who want to fill any spare moment in between activities.
 There is a large a la carte restaurant where the Welcome and Farewell dinners are served and a brasserie and bar on the second floor with a panoramic view over the Ilulissat Icefjord.

 In the hotel's gardens, inbetween the hotel and the Icefjord, you will find numerous dog houses with their occupants, Greenlandic dogs, secured by chained leads.
-It doesn't matter how much you love and trust dogs (and no-one does more than the staff at Taber Holidays!) you must not approach the dogs to pet them.
+It doesn't matter how much you love and trust dogs (and no-one does more than we do!) you must not approach the dogs to pet them.
 They are working dogs and would much rather you kept your distance - particularly if they are eating.

 There is a boardwalk which takes you past the dogs and down to the very edge of the Icefjord for glorious views of bizarre icebergs just floating by.
 Here you will also find the hotel's 'Igloos' - if you really want to stay in one we can request it but in our opinion they are a novelty item which doesn't really add anything extra to your overall holiday experience.